shoraka-blair/dinner-tonight/README.md

-# Basic React/Redux Crud Practice Example

-This basic example is a practice example of creating a simple crud application with React/Redux and a RESTFUL API

-The project is divided into two directories, the api directory is the API Application and the web directory is the React/Redux Application.
+# Recipes

-You can run both the API and WEB by doing the following
+run both the API and WEB by doing the following

 ```
 npm install